-The Weichai-Ballard JV is 51% owned by Weichai and Weichai's wholly-owned subsidiary, Weichai HK, owns approximately 15.5% of Ballard's common shares.
+The Weichai-Ballard JV is 51% owned by Weichai and as of January 31, 2022, Weichai's wholly-owned subsidiary, Weichai HK, owns approximately 15.5% of Ballard's common shares.

-The Weichai-Ballard JV will manufacture Ballard's FCgen®-LCS fuel cell stack and FCgen®LCS-based power modules for bus, commercial truck and forklift applications with exclusive rights in China.
+The Weichai-Ballard JV is intended to manufacture Ballard's FCgen®-LCS fuel cell stack and FCgen®LCS-based power modules for bus, commercial truck and forklift applications with exclusive rights in China.